ssebs/ssebs-www/content/blog/mmpguieditor.md

 <div style="clear: both;"></div>

-## Features I wanted
+## The Features I Wanted
 The main things I wanted to make easier were:
 - Changing what the Macros did when you pressed a button (updating the Actions for a Macro)
-- Moving the position of Macros on the device using Drag-and-Drop (to place the buttons properly)
+- Moving the position of Macros using Drag-and-Drop (to place the buttons properly)
 - Changing Metadata (like # of columns, and serial connection info)

-## Getting started
+## The Editor's Design
-I started by designing a quick UI in Excalidraw so I could plan the layout.
+I started by designing a basic UI in Excalidraw so I could plan the layout.

 <div class="flex">
 <div>Config editor view where you can drag and drop your Macros.</div>